 Creativity and Depression – Empirical evidence

 Studies of the relationship between creativity and depression have reported mixed findings.
-Ludwig (1992) found that eminent creative artists demonstrate a higher instance of depression than people with other occupations.
+Ludwig (1992) was the first to report evidence of a relationship between creativity and depression: 41.2% of 1005 eminent creative artists had depression, which is 2-3 times higher than people with other occupations.
 Similarly, a meta-analysis by Taylor et al. (2017) found evidence that creative individuals exhibited more instances of mood disorders, including unipolar depression.
 However, Taylor et al. (2017) did not observe higher creativity within the depressed sample.
 Holm-Hadulla et al. (2021) also found support for a positive association between creativity and depression, but only for mild-to-moderate levels of disorders.
 Holm-Hadulla et al. (2021) suggest that moderate disorders can motivate creative work to overcome emotional crises, while more severe illnesses will only inhibit creativity.

 However, other studies have not observed a relationship between creativity and depression (e.g. Kyaga et al., 2011; 2013; Silvia & Kimbrel, 2010).
 Silvia & Kimbrel (2010) found that depression explained small amounts of variance in creativity while measuring divergent thinking, creative self-concepts, everyday creative behaviors, or public creative achievements.
 Kyaga et al., (2011; 2013) investigated the association between creative occupations and mental disorders among psychiatric patients and their relatives, and found no consistent pattern of association with depression.
 Thus, there remains uncertainty about the overall relationship between creativity and depression.